 Why not purchase a Stratocaster or Telecaster Kit?
 Why are Les Paul guitar kits popular?
 It really comes down to the style of music you prefer playing.
 Les Paul’s are fitted out with two humbuckers (more on guitar pickups here) allowing for more gain than a single coil guitar such as a Stratocaster, making them ideal for rock and heavier styles of music.
 Les Paul’s are traditionally a warmer sounding instrument and many argue they also have better sustain.
 While some may make the point that these qualities are only the case with an actual store bought guitar, many of these characteristics of the guitar are due to the actual style of the guitar e.g. shape of the body, timber used for crafting the body, the bridge and electrical components.

-Obviously if buying a sub $250 Les Paul Guitar kit the pickups and associated hardware won’t be of the same quality (far from it in fact) but in most cases the body will be made from Mahogany with flamed maple top as per the real deal.
-If fitted out with P90 pickups (or something of a similar quality) and hardware you can expect to achieve a relatively similar tone.
+Obviously the pickups and associated hardware won’t be of the same quality but in most cases the body will be made from Mahogany with flamed maple top as per the real deal.
+If fitted out with P90 pickups (or something of a similar quality) and hardware you can expect to have a pretty decent guitar on your hands.

 Check out this video to see how a Les Paul Guitar Kit sounds: (*please note the owner has fitted this out with Seymour Duncan Pickups)